The Gauss--skizze decomposition is a Goresky-MacPherson stratification: From real curves to stable trees

 \subsection{Combinatorial closure of a signature}

 The existence of the notion of incidence relation between strata, which leads to the notion of poset and chain.
-A poset (partially ordered set) is a set $P$ together with a binary relation $\prec$ which is transitive ($x \prec y$ and $y \prec z$ implies $x \prec z$) and irreflexive ($x \prec y$ and $y \prec x$ cannot both hold).
+A poset (partially ordered set) is a set $P$ together with a binary relation $\prec$.
 The elements $x$ and $y$ are comparable if $x \prec y$ and/or $y \prec x$ hold.
 A chain in a poset $P$ is a subset $C \subseteq P$ such that any two elements in $C$ are comparable.

 We write $\sigma \prec \tau$, when $\tau$ can be obtained from $\sigma$ by a sequence of repeated contracting Whitehead moves.
 The signature $\tau$ is incident to $\sigma$. \begin{defn} We call the union $\overline{\sigma}=\{\tau : \sigma \prec \tau\}$ the combinatorial closure of $\sigma$, and we define \end{defn}